stelzinga/MF/MGT_80.Tools.md

 ________________________________________
 ## Brainstorming (Framework)
 Brainstorming is used to find a viable solution to a problem.
 It does not work for complex, multifacted problems.
 There are two key principles:
--Defer judgment i.e. do not  conclude a good solution has been found when one idea sounds really good -Go for quantity, get as many ideas as possible.
+-Defer judgment i.e., do not  conclude a good solution has been found when one idea sounds really good -Go for quantity, get as many ideas as possible.

 The Process (stick to it!):